Skip to main content

 Fundamentals

-It involves looking at the intricate communication network that governs your metabolic and reproductive functions. acts as a key messenger in this system, helping to restore clear signals where there has been static.
+It involves looking at the intricate communication network that governs your metabolic and reproductive functions.
+Inositol acts as a key messenger in this system, helping to restore clear signals where there has been static.
 This is about recalibrating your body’s natural processes to support its inherent capacity for balance and vitality.

 The conversation around PCOS often centers on insulin resistance, a state where your cells do not respond efficiently to insulin’s message to absorb glucose from the blood.
 This prompts the pancreas to produce even more insulin, creating a high-insulin environment that disrupts ovarian function.

-Inositol, particularly (MI) and (DCI), functions as a secondary messenger in the insulin signaling pathway.
+Inositol, particularly Myo-Inositol (MI) and D-chiro-inositol (DCI), functions as a secondary messenger in the insulin signaling pathway.
 Think of it as an interpreter that helps your cells understand insulin’s instructions correctly.
 By improving this communication, inositol helps lower circulating insulin levels, which is a foundational step in addressing the hormonal imbalances at the heart of PCOS.

 By acting as a key cellular messenger, inositol helps to restore the body’s sensitivity to insulin, a foundational step in managing the reproductive aspects of PCOS.